-Stop valve vs. Gate valve vs. Ball valve: Who’s the winner?
+Stop valve vs. Gate valve vs. Water Ball valve: Who’s the winner?

 Stop valves use a rubber gasket to shut off water flow, and must be installed in the correct direction to work properly.